garrettgman/garrettgman.github.io/tidying.md

 You will need to have R installed on your computer to run the code in this chapter, as well as the RStudio IDE, a free program that makes it easier to use R. You can learn how to install both in _Appendix A: Getting Started_.

-You will also need to install the `tidyr`, `devtools`, and `DSR` packages, which contain the functions and data sets we will use.
+You will also need to install the `tidyr`, `devtools`, and `DSR` packages, which contain the functions and data sets that we will use.
 To install, `tidyr` and `devtools`, open RStudio and run the command

     install.packages(c("tidyr", "devtools"))

 R will download the packages from CRAN, the online R package repository.

-`DSR` is a collection of data sets that I have assembled for this book and saved online as a github repository (http://github.com/garrettgman/DSR).
+`DSR` is a collection of data sets that I have assembled for this book and saved online as a github repository ([github.com/garrettgman/DSR](http://github.com/garrettgman/DSR)).
 To install `DSR`, run the command

     devtools::install_github("garrettgman/DSR")

 ## 2.1 Problem

 The `who` data set in the `DSR` package contains cases of tuberculosis (TB) reported between 1995 and 2013 sorted by country, age, and gender.
-The data comes in the _2014 World Health Organization Global Tuberculosis Report_, available for download at http://www.who.int/tb/country/data/download/en/.
-The data provides a wealth of epidemiological information, but would be difficult to work with in R.
+The data comes in the _2014 World Health Organization Global Tuberculosis Report_, available for download at [www.who.int/tb/country/data/download/en/](http://www.who.int/tb/country/data/download/en/).
+The data provides a wealth of epidemiological information, but would be difficult to work as it is.

 To see the data in its raw form, load `DSR` with `library(DSR)` then run